These Roasted Sweet Potato Tacos with refried beans are colourful, protein-packed and taste incredible. Plus, they're really easy to make.

 - Prepare all filling ingredients as described above.

-- Heat each corn tortilla as per package instructions (usually: add 1 tsp water to a hot skillet and add your tortilla to it immediately.
+- Heat each corn tortilla as per package instructions (usually: add 1 teaspoon water to a hot skillet and add your tortilla to it immediately.
 Heat for approx. 15 seconds per side, then wrap in a towel to keep warm and flexible).

 - Fill each tortilla with the sweet potato, refried beans, salsa, vegan cheese (if using), sauerkraut, avocado and sweetcorn.
 Sprinkle over the chopped cilantro.